 No, Georgetown Municipal Airport is a general aviation reliever airport.
-Adding passenger service or large cargo operators to the airport is not planned at either the City or TxDOT levels.
+Adding passenger service or large cargo operators to the airport is not planned at either the City or State level.

 Does the city have any plans to extend the runway length at Georgetown Municipal Airport?

-No, there are no plans at either the City or TxDOT Aviation level for any runway extension projects.
+There are no plans at either the City or State level for any runway extension projects.
 A 1996 City Council Resolution 960123-JJ reaffirmed this.

 Are there any plans to purchase, through fee or easement, any homes within the vicinity of the Airport?

-No plans exist at either the City or TxDOT level to purchase homes or other residential property near the airport.
+There are no plans at either the City or State level to purchase homes or other residential property near the Airport.

 Why is the Georgetown Airport Master Plan being updated?

-While most airport master plans typically cover a 20-year life span, the current 2005 Airport Master Plan is scheduled to be updated in calendar year 2016.
-Consultant selection will start late in the summer of 2016 with publication of an updated plan estimated for summer of 2018.
+While most airport master plans typically cover a 20-year span, the current 2005 Airport Master Plan is currently being updated with publication of an updated plan estimated to be complete summer 2018.
 Public participation in the update process will be key to adopt an effective Master Plan.
 The update of the Airport Master Plan helps provide guidance and direction for future planning of Airport improvements to meet the desired goals of the community.

 Are public use airports allowed to limit airport hours of operations, the number of takeoffs or landings, or the number of based airplanes at their airports?